 With that policy in place, we can launch Firefox to make sure our default search engine has changed to Bing.

-When testing, make sure group policy has had a chance to propagate across the network.
+When testing, make sure Group Policy has had a chance to propagate across the network.
 You can also force it by running gpudpate at the command prompt.
-Also, ensure you're using an account affected by the new policy.
+Additionally, ensure you're using an account affected by the new policy.
 You can also set this policy at the computer level if that makes more sense for your organization.

 Is it time to change your default search engine?

-With online privacy becoming more of a concern and a challenge these days, it may be time to change your default search engine.
+If privacy matters to your org, switching to a different Firefox default search engine is a smart first step.
 Thankfully, changing your search engine in Firefox isn't complicated, even if you need to do it across your entire organization.